Unboxed-Software/solana-course/content/token-program.md

 ## Close Token Account

 To close token accounts using the `spl-token` library, you use the `closeAccount` function.
-The `closeAccount` function returns a `TransactionSignature` that can be viewed of Solana Explorer.

-This function requires the following arguments:
+The `closeAccount` function returns a `TransactionSignature` that can be viewed on the Solana Explorer.
+The `closeAccount` function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC connection to the cluster
-- `payer` payer for the transaction
+- `payer` the account of the payer for the transaction
 - `account` the token account to burn tokens from
 - `destination` the address to refund the token account rent to
-- `authority` the authority allowed to close the token account
+- `authority` the account authorized to close the token account

 All together, that looks like this: